Complete your work placement in Fiji!

 Diploma of Counselling students now have the opportunity to participate in a work placement experience of 160 hours in Fiji.

-You will be participating as volunteers in Fijian communities in programs coordinated by ACATA Trust Fiji.
+You will be participating as volunteers in Fijian communities in programs coordinated by ACATA Trust Australia.
 You will be supervised by an approved Workplace Supervisor and assessed during the placement by an Open Colleges Work Place Assessor who will also attend each project

 ACATA has a strong network and trusted reputation: working in partnership with the Ministry of Health, Ministry of Education, Diabetes Fiji, Corporate, Town Councils & Health NGOs (local & international) to deliver innovative, evidence based behaviour change programs in schools, villages & communities.